Wednesday, 31 August 2011

 I felt sorry to hear that my friend and former colleague Liz's Mum has died.
 She was a dignified and charming lady who got on well with my Mum when they were introduced in a ward at Hairmyres; as their declining years coincided and they were both in and out of hospital a lot, it was inevitable that they should meet eventually.
 I can empathize with Liz because I know what she went through, and we supported each other through those difficult times in what could be a very difficult working environment.
 Grandma was round for tea last night and we had a pleasant evening, she was on good form.
 Jamie had put together a slideshow of 600 of his Australia photos (this was hugely cut down from the thousands that he took!) and we all watched it, including Antoine.
 The first three weeks were of course very familiar because we were with him then, but it was fascinating to watch the rest of his adventures starting with photos of the huge Ghan train on which he headed south.
 It all looked amazing.
 The photos of Melbourne didn't seem very impressive compared to what Jamie had told us, but he assured us that it is a great place.
 His tours looked so fun, and there were photos of his ballerina, Nicola, who looked lovely and very limber as you would expect of a dancer.
 It's unusually quiet in the house; James is outside cutting the grass and Jamie, Ally, Davie and Antoine are all go-karting.

-Sunday 28 August 2011
+Sunday, 28 August 2011

 Not much of a long lie

 My Sunday morning "long lie" was ruined by several things.
 I hadn't got to bed until after midnight because I had collected David and Antoine from a party in Troon.
 I was woken at 5.30 a.m. by Jamie entering the house rather noisily after a night out with his friends.
 Then the radio blasted on at 6.45 as usual, and the news was of course full of death and destruction.
 I recently changed the radio channel to Classic FM because I thought it would be a more pleasant way to wake up, but James changed it back again to Radio Scotland.
 He says he likes to know what's going on in the world, but I feel that we have dozens more news bulletins during the day to keep up with current events.
 And what can we do about what's going on in the world anyway?
 By the way, I was right about Libya; the fighting and killing continues, I knew it wouldn't be a quick finish.
 Then Jack jumped up on the bed to make sure I was awake by walking up and down me, homing in expertly on my bladder with his hard little paws.
-So I had to get up and go to the bathroom, and by the time I got back into bed James was tapping away annoyingly on his Ipad.
+So I had to get up and go to the bathroom, and then feed Jack, and by the time I got back into bed James was tapping away annoyingly on his Ipad.
 Eventually he went downstairs and made my breakfast which cheered me up.
 The rest of the day has been rather pleasant, especially when James took David and Antoine over to the football and I had a nice peaceful time.
 I spent quite a lot of the afternoon working on Ally's Personal Statement despite Ally's absence; he's on a Duke of Edinburgh kayaking weekend up north.
 But I had his permission to make a start without him because it has to be finished by 2nd September!
 Nice smell of lamb cooking in the kitchen; Grandma is coming over for dinner.

-Saturday 27 August 2011
+Saturday, 27 August 2011

 Riverside Museum

 It is a beautiful warm afternoon and I am in the hammock just outside the French windows.
 Our French guest Antoine is a pleasant chap but we are all feeling the strain of being on our best behaviour.
 On Thursday morning he witnessed a family "dispute" which ended up with David throwing his packed lunch into the hedge.
 Needless to say, Antoine's eyes were out on stalks as he watched this.
-David is spending the most time with Antoine and is finding him to be a bit demanding; he gets bored easily and says so.
+David is spending the most time with Antoine and is finding him to be a bit demanding; Antoine gets bored easily and says so.
 He has outings with the school every week day but evenings and this weekend are spent with the host's family.
 I have already booked tickets for two football matches for him, they are going to a party tonight and I have booked a go-karting session for them on Monday evening, but there was a bit of a gap this afternoon so James and I took them to the new transport museum, now called the Riverside Museum, which is on the banks of the Clyde at Yorkhill Quay.
 It was extremely busy, but interesting to see the new building.
 The trains, trams, cars, motorcycles and model ships were of course exactly the same ones that we have been visiting in the museum's previous locations all our lives!
 Antoine seemed to enjoy it and bought a postcard with bicycles on it for his Dad.
 Last night James and I found ourselves "home alone"; Ally is at a Gold Duke of Edinburgh expedition, Jamie out with lovely ex-girlfriend Eleanor, and Davie and Antoine were at a friend's house.
 So we watched a film "Limitless" which I thought was excellent, a great idea and a fast-paced plot.
 The lead actor, Bradley Cooper, was really good too, I've seen him in "The Hangover" which was very funny.

-Thursday 25 August 2011
+Thursday, 25 August 2011

 The wanderer returns